 We absolutely loved following this recipe, every step was clearly explained and illustrated, which made the whole process both enjoyable and educational.

 Instead of making 3 Challah loaves, we made 2 and Challah Rolls.

 After making Challah once before, this recipe seemed to produce a less sweeter loaf, which is absolutely fine.
 The crumb was so soft that it made for the perfect toast in the morning slathered with butter.

 We can’t wait to try some other recipes, there are some beautiful stuffed breads and Focaccia recipes.

 This book is really all you need if you are venturing into the world of bread baking.
 You will not only learn a lot but you will be able to apply it onto gorgeous loafs and sweet breads.
 Baking bread can sometimes be a challenge, but with a bit of confidence and Uri’s expertise, there’s nothing you won’t be able to bake.

-✚ Breaking Breads: A New World of Israeli Baking is available now.
+✚ Breaking Breads: A New World of Israeli Baking.